 Fujifilm X-T20 + Fringer adapter vs. Canon 80D

 I bought a Canon 80D camera to compare with the Fujifilm X-T20 + Fringer adapter.
 If you already know Canon cameras, this won’t have interest for you.
 But for people like me that only uses Fujifilm, here are some interesting observations:

 - The Canon 80D focuses a bit faster than the Fringer adapter but that’s to be expected.

 - DSLR’s are just better for real professional work, the viewfinder is clear and easy to track fast moving subjects with.
 Noting compares to DSLR’s when tracking fast moving subjects.

 - On the other hand DSLR’s are big and clunky.
 I rarely take photos with it walking around alone on the streets.
 So unless your photography is professionally paid work, you will probably prefer a smaller mirrorless camera with a flipscreen.

 - The Canon Colors: I know a lof of gear relativists are gonna disagree (“all gear are basically the same, it’s about your skills”) but there is something about the colors in some camera.
 I dislike the Nikon colors, the Fujifilm colors are great and so are the Canon colors.
 The Canon colors are beautiful, especially for those golden our people photos, it’s the color style you have seen everywhere for the last 10 years.
 Fujifilm has a bit more of an analog film look, a bit more hipster friendly colors.
 I like both.

 - Photos from the Canon lenses look better from a Canon camera than a Fujifilm camera.
 It’s like they miss some colors and contrast compared to when they where taken with a Canon camera or if using native Fujifilm lenses.
-This is gonna be a bit emotional with no hard fact to back it up, so I would love to get other peoples opinion on this, is it just me?
+Colors of photos with the Finger looks very blue (compared to native Canon or Fujifilm results), but not something easy to fix in post.